Slovenia in the Eurovision Song Contest 2009: Competing entries

 Artists and composers were able to submit their entries to the broadcaster between 11 October 2008 and 28 November 2008.
 113 entries were received by the broadcaster during the submission period.
-An expert committee consisting of Darja Švajger (singer, vocal coach and 1995 and 1999 Slovenian Eurovision entrant), Jernej Vene (music editor for Radia Slovenija) and Mojca Menart (Head of the publishing business of ZKP RTV SLO) selected fourteen artists and songs for the semi-final of the competition from the received submissions, while the six songs pre-qualifying songs for the final of the competition were written by composers directly invited by RTV Slovenija based on their success on EMA in recent years and their performance in the Slovenian charts: Aleš Klinar, Boštjan Grabnar, Jan Plestenjak, Jože Potrebuješ, Matjaž Vlašič and Omar Naber.
+An expert committee consisting of Darja Švajger (1995 and 1999 Slovenian Eurovision entrant), Jernej Vene (music editor for Radio Val 202) and Mojca Menart (Head of ZKP RTV Slovenija) selected fourteen artists and songs for the semi-final of the competition from the received submissions, while the six pre-qualifying songs for the final were written by composers nominated by the entertainment programme of RTV Slovenija based on their success on EMA in recent years and Slovenian charts and directly invited by the broadcaster for the competition: Aleš Klinar, Boštjan Grabnar, Jan Plestenjak, Jože Potrebuješ, Matjaž Vlašič and former Slovenian Eurovision contestant Omar Naber who represented Slovenia in 2005.
 The composers also selected the performer for their entry.
 The competing artists were announced on 3 December 2008.
-Among the competing artists was former Slovenian Eurovision contestant Karmen Stavec who represented Slovenia in 2003.
+Among the competing artists were former Slovenian Eurovision contestants Karmen Stavec who represented Slovenia in 2003 and Omar Naber.

+Shows

 Semi-final

 The semi-final of EMA 2009 took place on 31 January 2009.
-In addition to the performances of the competing entries, Darja Švajger and 2007 Slovenian Eurovision entrant Alenka Gotar performed as guests.
-The combination of points from a three-member jury panel and a public vote selected eight entries to proceed to the final.
-The jury consisted of Urška Čop (music editor for Radio Maribor), Andrea Zuppini (Italian composer and arranger) and Anja Rogljić (Head of the Serbian delegation at the Eurovision Song Contest).
+In addition to the performances of the competing entries, 1995 and 1999 Slovenian Eurovision entrant Darja Švajger and 2007 Slovenian Eurovision entrant Alenka Gotar performed as guests.
+Eight entries were selected to proceed to the final based on the combination of points from a three-member jury panel and a public televote.

 Final

 The final of EMA 2009 took place on 1 February 2009.
 The eight entries that qualified from the semi-final alongside the six pre-qualified entries competed.
-In addition to the performances of the competing entries, 2008 Slovenian Eurovision entrant Rebeka Dremelj, 2008 Eurovision winner Dima Bilan, Natalija Verboten and Helena Blagne performed as guests.
-The combination of points from a three-member jury panel and a public vote selected "Love Symphony" performed by Quartissimo feat.
-Martina Majerle as the winner.
-The jury consisted of Urška Čop (music editor for Radio Maribor), Andrea Zuppini (Italian composer and arranger) and Anja Rogljić (Head of the Serbian delegation at the Eurovision Song Contest).
+In addition to the performances of the competing entries, 2008 Slovenian Eurovision entrant Rebeka Dremelj, 2008 Eurovision winner Dima Bilan, Natalija Verboten, Helena Blagne and 4 tenor performed as guests.
+The combination of points from a three-member jury panel and a public televote selected "Love Symphony" performed by Quartissimo as the winner.

+Ratings

 Promotion

 Quartissimo and Martina made several appearances across Europe to specifically promote "Love Symphony" as the Slovenian Eurovision entry.
 On 1 March, Quartissimo and Martina appeared during the Bosnian song presentation show BH Eurosong 2009 where they performed the Slovene version of "Love Symphony", entitled "Simfonija".
-On 7 March, Quartissimo and Martina performed during the semi-final of the Serbian Eurovision national final Beovizija 2009.
+On 7 March, the artists performed "Love Symphony" during the semi-final of the Serbian Eurovision national final Beovizija 2009.
 On 18 April, Quartissimo and Martina performed during the Eurovision Promo Concert event which was held at the Amsterdam Marcanti venue in Amsterdam, Netherlands and hosted by Marcha and Maggie MacNeal.